julcst/atcg1/external/OptiX/README.txt

 ```
 OPTIX_STUBS_API extern OptixFunctionTable g_optixFunctionTable;
 ```
-Note: It seems like on Windows this is not necessary.
-If you are on Linux, try both versions!

 Also don't include optix_stubs.h directly, but use our wrapper `opg/opg_optix_stubs.h`.
 This is required to use a shared instance of the `g_optixFunctionTable` across DLL boundaries!